Afghan polio vaccine drive in trouble after three female medics killed | Health

 "We are considering providing a layer of security to female frontline workers but we are also aware that we cannot militarize any health campaign," Mindra told Reuters, adding that an estimated 9.9 million children need polio drops this year across the war-torn country.
 About 70,000 staff, including vaccinators, are involved in implementing the polio campaign, of which about 40% are women.

 Female medics have been effective in implementing polio vaccine campaigns in conservative Afghan society as women in rural areas are reluctant to take their children to a male nurse due to cultural or religious issues.
-Ghulam Dastagir Nazari, the head of the immunization program in the health ministry, said the motive behind targeting frontline female health workers remains unclear and he was re-assessing not just door-to-door campaigns but also protection to all health centers, where the COVID-19 vaccines are being administered.
+Ghulam Dastagir Nazari, the head of the immunisation programme in the health ministry, said the motive behind targeting frontline female health workers remains unclear and he was re-assessing not just door-to-door campaigns but also protection to all health centres, where the COVID-19 vaccines are being administered.

 "Our female employees can enter houses directly and even raise awareness about other health issues... they secure financial independence but such attacks could force many to leave the job," he said.
 SHOT IN THE FOREHEAD

-Afghanistan and neighboring Pakistan, both Muslim-majority nations, are the only two countries of the world where polio remains endemic.
-Last year, religious hard-liners in Pakistan's northwestern city of Peshawar spread rumors of children falling sick due to the vaccine, triggering backlash in the conservative Khyber Pakhtunkhwa province bordering Afghanistan, where most of Pakistan's polio cases have been detected.
+Afghanistan and neighbouring Pakistan, both Muslim-majority nations, are the only two countries of the world where polio remains endemic.
+Last year, religious hard-liners in Pakistan's northwestern city of Peshawar spread rumours of children falling sick due to the vaccine, triggering backlash in the conservative Khyber Pakhtunkhwa province bordering Afghanistan, where most of Pakistan's polio cases have been detected.

 "The attack serves as a warning and we should take serious precautions and actions to prevent them in future," Nazari said, adding more young men could be hired to run the polio vaccine drive.
 No militant group, including the Taliban, has taken responsibility for the latest attack.
 In recent years, followers of the ultra-radical Islamic State group have been active in Nangarhar province, of which Jalalabad is the capital.